 Hyperbaric Oxygen Benefits More Than Football Players

 Neurons that survive any kind of brain injury often remain in a state of “suspended animation”—they have just enough energy to stay alive but not enough to function properly.
 As you know, oxygen is essential for energy production, and the brain is a voracious consumer of oxygen.
-HBOT, which involves breathing 100 percent oxygen in a special pressurized chamber, provides an influx of oxygen that sparks energy production, wakes up inactive neurons, and turns on the process of building neuronal connections.
+Hyperbaric oxygen, which involves breathing 100 percent oxygen in a special pressurized chamber, provides an influx of oxygen that sparks energy production, wakes up inactive neurons, and turns on the process of building neuronal connections.
 Even an untrained eye can see the differences in before-and-after SPECT scans.
 After hyperbaric oxygen therapy, areas around injury sites that were once dark and dormant light up with metabolic and electrical activity.

 I could fill a book with stories of Whitaker Wellness patients with brain damage who have experienced the benefits of hyperbaric oxygen treatment: people injured in falls, shootings, and car crashes; professional athletes and weekend warriors with a history of head trauma; children with cerebral palsy; adults who’ve had a stroke or suffer with neurodegenerative disorders.

 Angel Gomez, a 19-year-old Marine serving in Iraq at the time, sustained blast and shrapnel injuries from a roadside bomb, which destroyed portions of his skull and damaged his brain.
 After three years of reconstructive surgeries and rehabilitation, he made remarkable progress relearning how to walk, talk, and deal with a partially paralyzed right arm.
-He continued to have memory and cognitive problems, so he came to Whitaker Wellness for hyperbaric oxygen therapy.
+He continued to have memory and cognitive problems, so he came to the clinic for hyperbaric oxygen therapy.
 After completing his treatment course, Angel reported significant improvements in his speech, memory, concentration, energy, and confidence.

 Stan Smith had a massive brain stem stroke that resulted in right-sided paralysis and vision, speech, and swallowing difficulties.
 With intensive stroke rehabilitation, he regained a good deal of his function, but a year later, he had another stroke.
-At that point, Stan and his wife, Barbara, felt that if they didn’t do something he’d have to go into a nursing home, and they were convinced that coming to my clinic for HBOT was his best option.
+At that point, Stan and his wife, Barbara, felt that if they didn’t do something he’d have to go into a nursing home, and they were convinced that coming to my clinic for hyperbaric was his best option.
 Stan was so frail that Barbara had to push him through the airport in a wheelchair.
-Yet just three days into his HBOT course, he was able to walk with the aid of a cane.
+Yet just three days into his treatment course, he was able to walk with the aid of a cane.
 He still has some balance problems and limitations with his right hand.
 However, the benefits of hyperbaric oxygen therapy speak for themselves.
 He is now able to work in his woodshop, give occasional motivational talks, and he and Barbara have full and active lives.

 Millions Could Reap the Benefits of Hyperbaric Oxygen